pazitschrecker/ces_final/README.md

 # Somewhere Over the ESP32

 # Description
 This project is meant to provide users with an interactive and whimsical learning experience.
 Users interact with both the hardware and software aspects of this project.
 The user takes an interactive quiz (built as a Python Flask application) and tracks their progress on the physical lit-up rainbow (built on an ESP32 with LED strips).
-As the user answers questions correctly, more sections fo the rainbow light up, moving from left to right.
-Once the user has answered every question correct, a cloud cutout at the end of the rainbow moves to reveal a prize.
+As the user answers questions correctly, more sections of the rainbow light up, moving from left to right.
+Once the user has answered every question correctly, a cloud cutout at the end of the rainbow moves to reveal a prize.

 Watch a video demo: https://youtu.be/fSHOEaCylMY